 Windows is highest affected in this list, while Linux the least.
 However, I think every Linux user should also install Antivirus software because of cross-platform data transfer between the operating systems.
 Though Windows virus can’t infect a Linux PC, you don’t want your beloved Linux PC to be a medium of transferring infected files to other PCs.

 Installing Free Sophos Antivirus for Linux in Ubuntu/Linux Mint/elementary OS

-When it comes to PC security, Sophos is a highly respected and popular brand.
+When it comes to PC security, Sophos is a highly respected and famous brand.
 They have made a free version for Linux that comes with a virus scanner and a removal tool.
 What more, it also includes a real-time scanner which can detect threats on the fly.
 Let’s check out how to install it on your P. This guide is tested on Ubuntu 17.10, but should also work on older versions too.

 Step 2) The downloaded package is a compressed archive file.
 It should look like sav-linux-free-9.tgz.
 The version number may be different based on when you download it.
 I’m assuming that the downloads are going here.
-In case it’s different in your case, simply navigate to it in the terminal using ‘ls’ and ‘cd’ command.
+In case it’s different in your case, navigate to it in the terminal using ‘ls’ and ‘cd’ command.

 Launch ‘Terminal’ and propagate to the ‘Downloads’ directory.

 Use ls command to list all directories to know where to navigate.

 Step 3) Use the cd command to go inside ‘Downloads’ directory.

 Step 4) Again, ls command to see contents of ‘Downloads’ directory.

 Step 5) Use the tar command to extract the contents of the .tgz file.
 Replace the filename after -xvzf with your downloaded file name.

 tar -xvzf sav-linux-free-9.tgz

 Step 6) You should see the list of extracted content in the Terminal.
 Use ls command to see inside the extracted content.

 Step 7) Use the cd command to propagate into the sub-directory.

 Step 8) Use the following command to run the sh installer.

 sudo sh ./install.sh

 Step 9) Press <enter> and <space> to scroll to the bottom of the super long agreement and enter ‘Y’ to confirm installation.